-Activities Done Fully charge living area and starter battery Charge the battery for at least 20 hours before laying up.
+Fully charge living area and starter battery

+Charge the battery for at least 20 hours before laying up.

 Disconnect the living area battery from the 12 V power supply.
-In order to do this switch off the battery cut-off switch on the transformer/rectifier or activate the battery separation via the panel (see chapter 9)
+To do this, switch off the battery cut-off switch on the transformer/rectifier (see chapter 9)